Vizhinjam International Seaport Thiruvananthapuram

 Vizhinjam International Seaport is expected to compete with international ports such as Colombo in Sri Lanka, Salalah in Oman, Port of Jebel Ali in Dubai and Singapore Port.
-Its construction has three phases, with the first phase expected for completion by September 2024.
+Its construction has three phases, with which the first phase was completed by September 2024.
 It is proposed to follow the landlord-port model, accommodating passenger, container and other cargo shipping.

-Vizhinjam Port and Vizhinjam International Seaport Thiruvananthapuram
+Vizhinjam Port and International Deepwater Transhipment Port Thiruvananthapuram

 The ULCV MSC Claude Girardet is the largest vessel to dock in South Asia.

-Vizhinjam Port and Vizhinjam International Seaport Thiruvananthapuram are both in Thiruvananthapuram.
+Vizhinjam Port and International Deepwater Transhipment Port Thiruvananthapuram are both in Thiruvananthapuram.
 Vizhinjam Port (UN/LOCODE: IN VZJ), managed by the Kerala Maritime Board, primarily supports maritime activities.
 Vizhinjam International Seaport is in the Vizhinjam harbour.
 The port has two berths: seaward and leeward.
-Vizhinjam International Seaport Thiruvananthapuram (UN/LOCODE: IN TRV), managed by Vizhinjam International Seaport is designed for large container ships and international trade.
-To avoid confusion, it is often called Thiruvananthapuram Port.
+International Deepwater Transhipment Port Thiruvananthapuram (UN/LOCODE: IN TRV), managed by Vizhinjam International Seaport Limited is designed for large container ships and international trade.
+To avoid confusion, it is often called Trivandrum Port.